COMPREHENSIVE PRIVACY STATEMENT

 Information we receive from other sources.

 We are working closely with third parties (including, for example, business partners, accountants, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies) and may receive personal information about you from them.
+This includes professional advisers who may refer your case or matter to us.

 Where you are our client, for certain types of legal matters occasionally such third parties, such as Counsel or medical professionals, may disclose Special Categories of Data to us or information about criminal convictions or offences.